MelloSec/PhirstPhish/README.md

 #### Phase 2 - Loot
-It will dump the compromised users last 200 emails from their inbox, dump all their teams messages, and set their status to 'Gone Phishin'" by default.
-A user list is generated for further phishing attacks, as well as groups, insider recon, etc, in the working directory of the script.
+It will dump the compromised users last 200 emails from their inbox and all their teams messages by default.
+Optional modules include azureHound, azureAd and Recon.
+If the azureAd module is used, a user list is generated for further phishing attacks, as well as groups. if the recon module is used, AADInternals authenticated recon modules will run.

 <b><u>WARNING:</u></b> Just to re-iterate that last bit.. this will export a lot of sensitive information to the folder you run this from, as that is it's intended purpose.
 Please clean up your workspace / don't commit the loot to main